Workshops at the Annual Meeting

 2013 Meeting Workshops

 Workshop I: Thursday 1:30-3:15 p.m.

-This workshop will examine some of the historical roots of the crises that have shaken the world economy over the past five years.
-Marc Levinson will explore the history of attempts to make financial systems safer and more stable through regulation.
-Against that background, Stephen Mihm will discuss the ongoing European financial crisis with emphasis on understanding why problems in relatively small economies pose a threat to the future of European integration.
+This workshop examined some of the historical roots of the crises that have shaken the world economy over the past five years.
+Marc Levinson explored the history of attempts to make financial systems safer and more stable through regulation.
+Against that background, Stephen Mihm discussed the ongoing European financial crisis with emphasis on understanding why problems in relatively small economies pose a threat to the future of European integration.

 Workshop II: Thursday, 3:30-5:00 p.m.

-Panelists will include Jennifer Armiger (Educational Testing Service), Dalit Baranoff (ProQuest), Teresa da Silva Lopes (University of York Management School), and Josh Lauer (Department of Communication, University of New Hampshire).
-They will provide audience members with their experiences in finding jobs inside and out of the university.
-What types of skills and ideas, they ask, should historians and economists bring to interviews outside the "classical" history and economics departments?
+Panelists shared with audience members their experiences in finding jobs inside and out of the university.
+What types of skills and ideas, they asked, should historians and economists bring to interviews outside the "classical" history and economics departments?